glucksfall/pleione/docs/_build/html/_sources/functions/addFitness.rst.txt

 1) Define an acronysm for your fitness function and replace "the-acronysm"

-2) Define func as an operation of DataFrames: data_avrg, data_stdv, sims_stdv, data.loc[i], and sims.loc[i]
+2) Define func as an operation of DataFrames: data_avrg, data_stdv, sims_avrg, sims_stdv, data.loc[i], and sims.loc[i]

 .. note::
 	simulator-doerror.py scripts calculates one single fitness function at the time.
-	The Mean Square Error has code to calculate the average from data and simulations.
+	The Square Difference of Means has code to calculate the average from data and simulations.